jpancoast-kenzan/spinnaker-terraform/README.md

 ## Several things to Note:
 * Store your terraform state file and it's backup in a secure place.
 It's not a good idea to push it to a public repository.
-* Currently, the script is designed to be run on the same host as where you would be creating the SSH tunnel and browsing spinnaker from.
+* The script is designed to be run on the same host as where you would be creating the SSH tunnel and browsing spinnaker from.
 * Only supports AWS right now.

 ## To use: